Azure/azure-powershell/src/Sql/Sql/help/Get-AzSqlInstanceDatabaseBackupLongTermRetentionPolicy.md

 Location            :
 ```

-This command gets the current version of the long term retention policy for database01
+Gets the current version of the long term retention policy for the database

 ## PARAMETERS